fdsimms/employer/README.md

 * The `faker` package is used for generating random names and job titles for employees.
 * Hovering over an employee's image will animate the image.
 * Clicking on an employee's image will open up a modal with a short, cut-and-paste bio about that employee.
-* Dragging one employee's job and dropping it on another's will swap the two jobs with help form the `react-dnd` package.
+* Dragging one employee's job and dropping it on another's will swap the two jobs with help from the `react-dnd` package.

 ## Main Tools
 * React